YaoYaoYuYU/CalorieQuest/README.md

 # APIcalorieTracker

-I made this bc I didnt want to pay for some memebership on fitnesspal
+I made this bc I didnt want to pay for some membership on fitnesspal